-Credit Hours: 3 Prerequisite: ENG 100 & UNS 100
+Credit Hours: 3 Prerequisite: "C" grade in ENG 100 + UNS 102

 The course deals with writing for academic purposes.
 It teaches expository writing using a process-oriented approach.
 The structure of paragraphs and essays and their components are taught in steps and are connected to each other.
 The course also reviews sentence structure and punctuation rules.
 Writing exercises will involve extensive drafting and redrafting with individual input and tutorials from the course instructors.
 Students will also practice writing under pressure.
 An important component of the course will be a research project where students research and write on a topic related to their field of study or area of personal interest.